DeKalb County Courthouse (Illinois): Interior

 From November 1984 to June 1987 the DeKalb County Courthouse underwent an interior restoration, which was completed in time for the sesquicentennial celebration for DeKalb County.
 The restoration, at an approximate cost of $100,000, was undertaken by Conrad Schmitt Studios of New Berlin, Wisconsin.
 The modern front doors to the courthouse hide the original, beveled glass front doors from view.
 Once inside the modern doors, the nonfunctional original doors can be seen, standing wide open, to be admired; each door weighs several hundred pounds.
 Past the doors, in the building's main lobby, is the large, marble staircase to the second floor.
 The staircase, as well as the lobby's wainscoting, is done in gray Tennessee marble.
 Most of the first floor is original to the building, including the hexagonal marble flooring, stained glass windows and two original, first floor courtrooms.
 The plasterwork along the walls and ceilings of the lobby is ornately decorated.

 Ascending the staircase are bronze railings with mahogany banisters.
-The railings are decorated with the swastika symbol which, whilst mostly associated with Nazi Germany, has been traced back as far as the 3rd millennium B.C.E. in Asia.
+The railings are decorated with swastikas, they were constructed prior to the use of the symbol by the Nazis.
 The stairway's newel posts, on the landing between the second and third floors, are a pair of bronze ram's heads, identical newel posts grace the bottom of the stairs as well.
 The second floor landing offers a view of the stained glass windows, all original, which were fully restored during the 1980s renovation.
 Elevator access is also located on the second floor landing, the elevator was a 1950s addition to the courthouse.
 Originally, to access the third floor, the only option was one of two staircases.
 Both staircases rose from the second floor landing to the third floor, one staircase was located to either side of the stairwell leading to the landing.
 When the elevator was installed the staircase on the left-hand side of the landing was removed.

 Inside the ornate building's third-floor courtroom is a stained glass skylight centered by a ten-pointed star.
 The room is adorned with six brass lamps, and chandeliers, which are clustered with glass globes.
 In its original state an old-fashioned, four-bladed ceiling fan hung from the courtroom ceiling.
 The third-floor courtroom has been called, "the building's single most distinctive interior space" by Steve Bigolin.
 The furnishings in the courtroom, including the chandeliers, plasterwork, bevelled glass doors and stained glass work are all original.